 All boats are safe, comfortable and a pleasure to sail.
 Each course has a maximum of four students.
-This gives each participant plenty of time in each position on the boat.
+This gives each participant lots of hands-on time and plenty of time in each position on the boat.

 Basic Cruising: Designed for first time sailors who want to learn how to sail and be skipper of a small keelboat.
-This is our most popular Learn-to-Sail course and is often the first course people take if the are new to sailing or looking to obtain a good foundation on how to sail on a keelboat.
+This is our most popular Learn-to-Sail course and is often the first course people take if they are new to sailing or looking to obtain a good foundation on how to sail on a keelboat.

 Youth Keelboat Programs: Designed for youth (aged 13 – 17) who will be working toward achieving their Junior Crew (Beginner level) or Junior Skipper (Intermediate level) certification depending on age and sailing experience.
 Sailors will be taught aboard our 22′-24′ keelboats in a fun, safe and hands-on environment.

 Intermediate Cruising: Recommended for people who are interested in owning or chartering a boat.
 It places emphasis on practical training while living aboard.